5 Reasons To Build Business Blogs Today

 Ranking higher in Google is more than just a vanity metric.
 If you rank higher, you get more clicks, more traffic, and more leads.

-2. Blogging Brings You More Traffic
+2. Bringing You More Traffic

 The chart above is from a Hubspot report that you can download for free.
 It shows that sites with more pages get more traffic.
 A blog is the best way to grow your site gradually and naturally.